+Sometimes it is the right time of year for certain turning projects.
+September and October seem to fit for Christmas Ornaments.
 Its that time of year.
 Early fall, the children are back in school, and you’re still working at harvesting the garden.
-Way too early to think about Christmas, but it is the right time for some quick wood turning production work.
+It might be a bit early to think about your personal Christmas, but it is a good time for some quick wood turning production work.
 That’s right, getting ready for the Christmas Fairs in November and early December.
 Turn some Christmas ornaments to complement your main products.
 These are easy between centers turning and are an opportunity to show off your turning talents.

 Turned Christmas ornaments can also give you a range of products and prices to satisfy your customers.
 It is a great way to utilize off cuts and small pieces of wood in your shop.
 Give yourself some time to consider your requirements, your resources, and to get yourself organized for some enjoyable production wood turning.

 Quick and Easy Christmas Ornaments

 These ornaments are supposed to be quick and easy to turn.
 That is especially true if you are turning several at a time.
 It is amazing how quickly you can turn out a snowman when it is the fourth or fifth one that you’ve done today.
 So the goal of this post is to suggest 5 straight forward turning projects suitable for Christmas.
 That doesn’t mean we want to exclude the inside out turnings or the Christmas ball with two finials that are long and narrow.
 Those are Christmas ornaments as well but they take longer and are more complex to complete.

 These Christmas Ornaments are designed to stand by themselves rather than being hung on a Christmas Tree.
 Slightly larger turnings, they can be made out of any wood you have available.
 This is an opportunity for you to try different techniques and see how they turn out.